Chart Color Schemes

 Scullin's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Scullin's health metrics are close to national benchmarks, with common health conditions among its residents being somewhat typical of the general population but higher than the national average among older cohorts.
+Scullin's health metrics are close to national benchmarks, with common health conditions among its residents somewhat typical of the general population but higher than the national average for older cohorts.

-Approximately 56% (~1,710 people) of Scullin's total population has private health cover, which is very high compared to other areas.
+Approximately 56% (~1,707 people) of Scullin's total population has private health cover, which is very high compared to other areas.
 The most prevalent medical conditions in Scullin are mental health issues and asthma, affecting 10.2% and 9.2% of residents respectively.
-About 68.5% of residents claim to be completely free from medical ailments, similar to the 68.1% across the Australian Capital Territory.
-Scullin has a lower proportion of seniors aged 65 and over at 13.5% (413 people) compared to the Australian Capital Territory's 15.3%.
-However, health outcomes among seniors in Scullin require more attention than those for the broader population.
+About 68.5% of residents declare themselves completely free from medical ailments, similar to the 68.1% reported across the Australian Capital Territory.
+Scullin has a lower proportion of seniors aged 65 and over at 13.5% (412 people), compared to the Australian Capital Territory's 15.3%.
+However, health outcomes among seniors in Scullin present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health